awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 ### Routing rule elements<a name="configure-bucket-as-website-routing-rule-syntax"></a>

-The following is general syntax for defining the routing rules in a website configuration\.

-You must use JSON to configure redirection rules in the new S3 console\.
+The following is general syntax for defining the routing rules in a website configuration in XML To configure redirection rules in the new S3 console, you must use JSON\.
+For JSON examples, see [Redirection rules examples](#redirect-rule-examples)\.

 ```
 <RoutingRules> =